Homeless Ministries of Open Door:

 - Showering Program for the Homeless

 - Virginia D. Jackson Home for Women

 “Welcome Home” is a rapid rehousing program for homeless women and families.
 Adults are better able to obtain and maintain employment, health, and stability by focusing on stable housing with intensive support services.
 In addition, stable housing helps ensure children are able to stay in school and be better prepared for academic success.
 Following the “housing first” model, the “Welcome Home” program works with each family to reduce or remove any existing barriers to housing and long-term sustainability.

-The Showering Program for the Homeless is a unique ministry in our area offering unsheltered homeless persons a place to shower, a change of clothing, breakfast, hygiene items, and a place to do laundry.
+The Showering Program for the Homeless is a unique ministry in our area offering unsheltered homeless persons a place to shower, a change of clothing, hygiene items, and a place to do laundry.
 The goals of this program are simple—help homeless women and men become more employable, obtain sustainable income and end their homelessness.
-Participants are given all hygiene items, breakfast, have access to a hot shower, can wash and dry the clothes they have with them, and can even get a haircut from volunteer barbers.
-The Open Door Chaplain provides devotionals and Bible Studies.
-Representatives from the Georgia Department of Labor and Veterans Affairs come onsite each week to assist participants to get connected to other resources.
+Participants are given all hygiene items, have access to a hot shower, can wash and dry the clothes they have with them, and can even get a haircut from volunteer barbers.
+Resources from the Georgia Department of Labor and Veterans Affairs will assist participants to get connected to other resources.